 Master of Arts in Teaching: Admissions Requirements

-If you are ready to apply to the School of the Art Institute of Chicago’s (SAIC) Master of Arts in Teaching, you will need to build a portfolio, gather all of your application materials, and complete the electronic application by April 15 for the fall semester (spring admissions are not accepted).
+If you are ready to apply to the School of the Art Institute of Chicago's (SAIC) Master of Arts in Teaching, you will need to build a portfolio, gather all of your application materials, and complete the electronic application.
+(Spring admissions are not accepted).

 Completed Online Application